-- 1.Macro-invertebrate diversity and sensitive macroinvertebrate taxa abundance in rivers and lakes is maintained-improving across the Region. - 4.
+- 1.Macro-invertebrate diversity and sensitive macroinvertebrate taxa abundance in rivers and lakes is maintained improving, improved where degraded, or otherwise maintained, across the Region. - 4.
 There is no loss of existing fish habitat, nor reduction in fish populations and diversity.
-Existing fish habitat, fish populations and the diversity of valued fish fauna is maintained or increased across the region.
+The protection of Existing fish habitat supports healthy, fish populations, and the diversity of valued fish fauna is maintained or increased across the region.